OmniLayer/spec/README.md

 ### Send To Owners

 Description: Transaction type 3 transfers coins in the specified currency from the sending address to the current owners of that currency.
 The current owners are all the addresses, excluding the sender's address, that have a non-zero balance of the specified currency when the transaction message is processed.
 The Amount to transfer must be divided proportionally among the current owners based upon each owner's current available balance plus reserved amount, excluding the amount owned by the sender.
-Indivisible coins must be transferred in integer units only.
-Divisible tokens must be transferred in satoshis.
-See [Number of Coins](#number-of-coins) above.

 The sending address must be charged a transfer fee of 0.00000001 Mastercoins for each address that receives coins as a result of this transaction.
-Be aware that owners of the specified currency might receive zero coins due to rounding in calculating the number of coins for each owner.
+Be aware that some owners of the specified currency might receive zero coins due to rounding in calculating the number of coins for each owner.
 See the Implementation Note below.

 This transaction can not be used to transfer bitcoins.